anoma/namada/apps/src/bin/anoma-wallet/README.md

 ## Features

 - Manage ed2551 keys
-  - [x] Generate and store new keypairs
+  - Generate and store new keypairs
-  - [x] Lookup secret keys from a public key (or alias) for signing txs
+  - Lookup secret keys from a public key, public key hash or an alias for signing txs
+  - List all known keys
 - Managing addresses
-  - [x] Derive and stored implicit addresses from keys
+  - Derive and store implicit addresses from keys
-  - [ ] Save established addresses created from transactions
+  - Save established addresses created from transactions
-  - [x] Lookup addresses from aliases
+  - Lookup addresses from aliases
+  - List all known addresses
+  - Add new addresses to the wallet
 - Persist data from/into a file